Once you’ve decided which tour suits you, you’ll want to pick a date and book in advance.

 A well-marked trail from Wiñay Wayna takes a right fork for two hours through sumptuous vegetation-covered slopes to the stone arch entrance called Intipunku (Sun Gate).
 From Intipunku, you get the first classic view of Machu Picchu, which is a great moment.

-It is a very rough descent, two or three hours down a non-Inca Road to the next ruin, a citadel almost as impressive as Machu Picchu, Wiñay Wayna “Forever young”– another place with fresh water.
-With only two main groups of architectural structures, a lower sector and an upper sector, Wiñay Wayna’s most visible features are stone baths with as many as nineteen springs feeding them, all set amidst several layers of fine Inca terraces.
+It is a very rough descent, two or three hours down a non-Inca Road to the next ruin, a citadel almost as impressive as Machu Picchu, Wiñay Wayna “Forever Young”– another place with fresh water.
+With only two main architectural structures, a lower sector and an upper sector, Wiñay Wayna’s most visible features are stone baths with as many as nineteen springs feeding them, all set amidst several layers of fine Inca terraces.
 Nearby there is also a small waterfall created by the streams that come down from the heights of Phuyupatamarca.
-Today, it does believe that the Incas used Wiñay Wayna as washing, cleaning, and rest points before reaching the great citadel of Machu Picchu.
+Today, it does believe that the Incas used Wiñay Wayna for washing, cleaning, and rest points before reaching the great citadel of Machu Picchu.

 Usually, this marks the spot for the last campsite, but with only 150 campsites available per night.
 Only a few hikers will stay here; otherwise, you may have to descend to Machu Picchu Pueblo for your last night, which would be a serious anti-climax.